ucb-bar/fpga-zynq/README.md

 ###A) <a name="connecting"></a> Connecting to the Board

 ####Serial-USB
-On the Zybo and Zedboard a single serial-USB cable is needed but on the ZC706 you will also need a USB type A to type B cable (and possibly to install drivers)
+On the Zybo and Zedboard a single serial-USB cable is needed but on the ZC706 you will also need a USB type A to type B cable (and possibly some drivers).
+To connect:

     $ screen /dev/tty.usbmodem1411 115200,cs8,-parenb,-cstopb

 _Note:_ The numbers following `tty.usbmodem` may vary slightly.
+On the Zybo, replace `usbmodem` with `usbserial-` and on the ZC706, replace it with `SLAB_USBtoUART`.

 ####Ethernet
 The board has an IP of 192.168.1.5 and can be accessed by username/password of root/root on telnet and ssh.
 For example: